Today's Articles

 On this date, Clifford Brown, a Black jazz trumpeter, was born in 1930.

-From 1953, when Brown began recording frequently, his style was fully mature.
+Brown's style matured fully in 1953 when he began recording frequently.
 Influenced by Fats Navarro, he developed an innate sense of solo form, a rich tone, and a virtuoso technique in all trumpet ranges.
 His style included high notes, great rhythmic detail, and a generous incorporation of grace notes and varied inflections, all of which he played with rare grace and ease.
 He was especially noted for the melodic qualities of his improvising, which often flowed in long phrases.

 Most of his recordings are consistent, at his best in the Brown-Roach At Basin Street and Sonny Rollins Plus Four albums (both 1956).
 The jazz standard "Joy Spring" (1954) is one of the best-known songs that he wrote.
 Brown was the most influential trumpeter of his generation; the lyrical aspects of his music influenced many trumpeters, including Lee Morgan and Booker Little, and his technical brilliance especially influenced trumpeters such as Donald Byrd and Freddie Hubbard.